 3. Gurgling sounds and air bubbles

 Gurgling, bubbling sounds or strange noises, and the sight of air bubbles rising in the drain water are telltale signs of a blocked or partially blocked sink.
-As new drain water enters the sink, pressure builds up behind any obstruction.
+As new drain water enters the sink, it causes pressure to build up behind any obstruction.
 This excess pressure has to escape somehow, resulting in gurgling as air tries to exit through the restricted opening.
-Clearing any clogs, allowing more unrestricted flow, will eliminate these audible symptoms, signalling drain blockages.
+Clearing any clogs, allowing freer flow, will eliminate these audible symptoms, signalling drain blockages.

 4. Backflow in adjacent fixtures

 If your sink clog is severe enough, it can potentially cause water to back up and overflow into nearby fixtures when their drains are used.
-For example, water may backflow from your bathroom sink into the adjacent tub or shower drain.
-Similarly, a kitchen sink drain blockage could cause water to be regained in other kitchen basins or drains after use.
-This indicates an immediate need to clear any clogs restricting complete outflow.
+For example, water may backflow and spill over from your bathroom sink into the adjacent tub or shower drain.
+Similarly, a kitchen sink drain blockage could see water regain in other kitchen basins or drains after use.
+This indicates an immediate need to clear any clogs restricting full outflow.

 5. Overflow or leakage